 The need for more supply of affordable rental housing was another important issue raised.
 Even though nearly 70 per cent of Canadians are homeowners, affordability also affects renters.
 According to the presentations shown, 45 per cent of renters in British Columbia spend more than 30 per cent (which is the official threshold for affordable in housing), while another 24 per cent spend up to half of their income on rent.

-According to these statistics, almost 70 per cent of rental households in BC spend a significant number of their income on rent.
+According to these statistics, almost 70 per cent of rental households in BC spend a significant number of their income on rent, there isn’t much land for these people to purchase homes and land divisions are increasingly hard to do because of how tight the spaces are in the urban areas.
 Particularly the Millennials, but also Generation Xers who are more likely to rent than own a home.
 The demographic shift also points to different preferences in housing, as not all Millennials want to own a house.
 Therefore, alternative ways of housing, e.g. housing cooperatives, need to be explored.

 Both, the Tuesday workshop as well as Monday’s storytelling event demonstrated that there is no cookie-cutter solution on how to solve Canada’s national crisis of affordable housing given how complex and multifaceted its causes are.
 At the end of the day it will be a difficult journey, requiring sincere engagement and creativity to find innovative solutions to the issues.
 However, after attending those two events, one can’t help but feel optimistic that we will prevail.

 Ulduz Maschaykh is an art/urban historian with an interest in architecture, design and the impact of cities on people’s lives.
 Through her international studies in Bonn (Germany), Vancouver (Canada) and Auckland (New Zealand) she has gained a diverse and intercultural understanding of cultures and cities.
 She is the author of the book—The Changing Image of Affordable Housing: Design, Gentrification and Community in Canada and Europe.